silabs-ibm/IBM-Cloud-Private/Istio/Calculator/README.md

 - "make testreqscb" - Use fortio to execute multiple calls concurrently and this should cause circuit breaker to be triggered

-d) "make infocb" - Query istio proxy to see the pending calls to verify circuit breaker trigger
+- "make infocb" - Query istio proxy to see the pending calls to verify circuit breaker trigger

-e) "make cleancb" - clean up the circuit breaker setup
+- "make cleancb" - clean up the circuit breaker setup

 ## Monitoring
 1) Run "make monitor" on a separate command line to set up all monitoring services.
 This assumes all istio addons